Ali: Fiscal policies

 Ali opposed centralized control over provincial revenues.
 He equally distributed excess taxes and booty among Muslims, following the precedent of Muhammad and Abu Bakr.
-In comparison, Umar had distributed the state revenues according to perceived Islamic merit, and Uthman was widely accused of nepotism and corruption.
+In comparison, Umar had distributed the state revenues according to Islamic merit, and Uthman was accused of nepotism and corruption.
 The strictly egalitarian policies of Ali earned him the support of underprivileged groups, including the Ansar, the qurra, and the late immigrants to Iraq.
-By contrast, Talha and Zubayr were both Qurayshite companions of Muhammad who had amassed immense wealth under Uthman.
+By contrast, Talha and Zubayr were both Qurayshite companions of Muhammad who had amassed great wealth under Uthman.
 They both revolted against Ali when he refused to grant them favors.
-Some other figures among the Quraysh similarly turned against Ali, who even withheld public funds from his relatives, whereas his archenemy Mu'awiya readily offered bribes.
+Some other figures among the Quraysh similarly turned against Ali, who even withheld public funds from his relatives, whereas his archenemy Mu'awiya readily offered monetary gifts.
 Ali instructed his officials to collect tax payments on a voluntary basis and without harassment, and to prioritize the poor when distributing public funds.
 A letter attributed to Ali directs his governor to pay more attention to land development than taxation.

 Rules of war

-During the Muslim civil war, Ali forbade his soldiers from looting, and instead paid them from tax revenues.
+During the civil war, Ali forbade his soldiers from looting, and instead paid them from the tax revenues.
 He also pardoned his enemies in victory.
 Both of these practices were later enshrined in Islamic law.
-Ali also advised his commander al-Ashtar not to reject any calls to peace, not to violate any agreements, and ordered him not to commence hostilities.
+Ali also advised his commander Malik al-Ashtar not to reject any calls to peace, not to violate any agreements, and ordered him not to commence hostilities.
 Ali similarly barred his troops from disturbing civilians, killing the wounded and those who fled, mutilating the dead, entering homes without permission, looting, and harming women.
 He prevented the enslavement of women in victory, even though some protested.
-Before the Battle of Siffin with Mu'awiya, Ali did not retaliate and allowed his enemies to access drinking water when he gained the upper hand.
+Before the Battle of Siffin, Ali allowed his enemies to access drinking water when he gained the upper hand.